-General Education courses comprise a total of 36 credit hours of any bachelor's degree at Fairfax University of America.
-This is a total of 30% of the undergraduate degree requirements.
-General Education provides a clear foundation for all of the courses that a student will take throughout the academic program of study.
-In the interest of promoting an environment that engenders the intellectual curiosity, critical thinking, and creativity required of well-rounded students, FXUA requires that all students complete all 36 hours of general education courses by the time the student reaches completion of 60 semester credit hours of study.
+General Education courses comprise a total of 42 credit hours of any bachelor's degree at Fairfax University of America.
+General Education provides a clear foundation for all of the courses that a student will take throughout the academic program of study and beyond.
+In the interest of promoting an environment that engenders the intellectual curiosity, critical thinking, and creativity required of well-rounded students, FXUA requires that all students complete the majority of their general education requirement by the time that they reach the completion of 42 semester credit hours of study.

-If for extenuating circumstances, a student has not met all general education requirements by the time they complete their 60th credit, they will be required to work with their academic advisor to create a General Education Completion Plan.
-The plan outlines the steps that the student will be required to take to complete their General Education requirements in a clear and expeditious manner.
+If for extenuating circumstances, a student has not met the majority of their general education requirements by the time they complete their 60th credit, they will be required to work with their academic advisor to create a General Education Completion Plan.
+The plan outlines the steps that the student will be required to take to complete their general education requirements in a clear and expeditious manner.
 Upon approval by the student and academic advisor, the plan would be submitted to the General Education Department for final approval.
 The head of the General Education department will then submit the finalized form to the registrar before the end of the add/drop period in the semester following the completion of the 60th credit.